How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 5. Common Errors and How to Fix Them

-5.1 HTTPS Authentication Error & Personal Access Token (PAT)
+5.1 HTTPS Authentication Errors and Using Personal Access Tokens

 remote: Support for password authentication was removed...